Li-HsuanHuang/SQL_playground/README.md

-The goal is to demonstrate SQL basics and typical commands and as a way to reinforce learning.
+The goal is to demonstrate knowledge of SQL by completing the exericses in https://www.sqlteaching.com/.